Alexander Cardinale: "Made for You"

 In January 2016, Alexander released the single "Made For You" on Warner Bros.
 Records.
 The song was featured in Coca-Cola's worldwide advertisement titled "Break Up", and gained heavy rotation on SiriusXM's Adult Top 40 station The Pulse.
 The song was a collaboration with longtime friend and producer Morgan Taylor Reid (Plugin Stereo, Grace Mitchell, Max's "Gibberish", and Jo Jo).

 Awards

 Music Connection magazine named Alexander Cardinale one of their "HOT 100" unsigned artists in 2011 and 2012.
 He was nominated for Best AAA/Adult Contemporary Artist of 2011 by the HMMA (Hollywood Music in Media Awards), and his song "Traffic Lights" was named Best Song – TV Show at the HMMA in 2012.
 In 2011, Cardinale won the top prize in the Pop category and the overall second prize at the USA Songwriting Competition, and he showcased at South by Southwest 2011.
 He had five showcases at SXSW 2012 in Austin, Texas.
-He also showcased at The Indie Music Fest, NAMM, and DRIVEN Music & Art Conference in 2011.
+He also showcased at The Indie Music Fest, the NAMM Show, and DRIVEN Music & Art Conference in 2011.